toptechtips/toptechtips.github.io/_posts/2020-02-26-how-to-setup-and-automate-tasks-on-phone-using-appium.md

 ---
 layout: post
-title: How to setup appium and use it to automate mobile phone tasks
+title: How to setup appium and use it to automate mobile device tasks
 comments: true
 show-avatar: false
-tags: [appium, python, automation, android, adb, appium-doctor]
+tags: [appium, python, automation, android, adb, appium-doctor, emulator]
 ---

-One can use [Appium](http://www.appium.io/) to automate tasks on a mobile phone - be it Android or iOS.
+One can use [Appium](http://www.appium.io/) to automate tasks on a mobile device - be it Android or iOS.
-In this tutorial we will be automating a task on an Android phone, but can also work it iOS just by changing the configuration.
+In this tutorial we will be automating a task on an Android device, but can also work it iOS just by changing the configuration.

 ### What you need
 - Java